HoiJean/djangoforbeginners-book/manuscript/intro.md

 hello, world
 ~~~~~~~~

-Complete source code for all examples can be found on Github in the [Django for Beginners repository](https://github.com/wsvincent/djangoforbeginners).
+Complete source code for all examples can be found in the [official Github repository](https://github.com/wsvincent/djangoforbeginners).

 ## Conclusion